 For staff hired abroad, employers may be required to provide health insurance coverage.
 If hired via an in-country partner, Harvard Global, other Harvard entity, or a Professional Employer Organization (PEO), this variable expense will be included in a monthly administrative fee.
 If not, several companies offer international plans for individuals and their families, including Aetna and Cigna.

 To obtain a visa, many countries also require proof of evacuation coverage.
 This insurance covers the cost of transporting you to a safe place for medical or security reasons.
-Eligible Harvard students, faculty, and staff are covered by the Harvard Travel Assist program and can request a proof of coverage letter.
-Individuals not eligible for Harvard Travel Assist (including independent contractors and individuals hired via PEOs) may need to purchase their own plans.
+Eligible Harvard students, faculty, and staff are covered by the University's International SOS membership and can request a proof of coverage letter.
+Individuals not eligible under the University's International SOS membership (including independent contractors and individuals hired via PEOs) may need to purchase their own plans.
 The U.S. State Department maintains a comprehensive list of private providers.